cbare/cbare.github.io/_drafts/software-development-process.md

 In 2014, only 28% managed to deploy weekly or more often.
 In the following year, 57% of teams deployed at least weekly, 30% multiple times per week.

 Did half the industry suddenly decide that moving fast and breaking things was the way to go?
 Mostly not.
 The real reason has to do with the cloud and SAAS.
-The kinds of automation and tooling that previously existed only within elite big-tech orgs became available to everyone.
+The kinds of automation and tooling that previously existed only within elite tech orgs became available to everyone.

 ## The DORA metrics